Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 How does Cognitive Behavioural Therapy (CBT) help in addiction treatment?

-CBT helps individuals in addiction treatment by changing negative thought patterns and behaviours associated with substance abuse and teaching coping strategies to manage triggers and cravings.
+CBT is a widely used method in drug counselling that helps individuals in addiction treatment by changing negative thought patterns and behaviours associated with substance abuse and teaching coping strategies to manage triggers and cravings.

 Can group-supported therapy be effective for addiction recovery?

-Yes, group-supported therapy provides a supportive community where individuals share experiences and encourage each other, which can be highly effective in addiction recovery.
+Yes, group-supported therapy is a key element in counselling for drug addiction, it provides a supportive community where individuals share experiences and encourage each other, which can be highly effective in addiction recovery.

 What makes Cadabams’ approach to addiction treatment unique?

-Cadabams’ approach is unique due to its personalized treatment plans, combining traditional and innovative therapies, and providing a compassionate, holistic recovery environment.
+Cadabams’ approach is unique due to its personalised drug and alcohol counselling plans, combining traditional and innovative therapies, and providing a compassionate, holistic recovery environment.

 Is online counselling for substance abuse effective?

-Online counselling can be effective, offering flexibility and accessibility, especially for those with logistical challenges or who prefer the comfort of their home for therapy.
+Online counselling for drug abuse can be effective, offering flexibility and accessibility, especially for those with logistical challenges or who prefer the comfort of their home for therapy.
+A counsellor for addiction can provide the same structured support virtually as in-person sessions.

 Can drug addiction counselling prevent relapse?